qe201020335/PotionCraftEnableDev/README.md

 # Potion Craft EnableDev <img src="https://i.imgur.com/qji3qtE.png" align="right">
 A mod that enables the game's developer mode and cheat codes.

-**By default it will enable the cheat codes but not the developer mode.**

 ## How to Install?
 1. Install BepInEx if you haven't already, using an installer or manually.
 2. Download the mod.